josephmcmac/JM-Dataverse-Toolbelt/README.md

 	* Comparing Differences In Customisations Between CRM Instances

-4. A Visual Studio VSTO Plugin For Dynamics CRM Development
+4. A Visual Studio VSIX Plugin For Dynamics CRM Development

 	* A Solution Template For Plugins, JavaScript and Test Scripts